AASYSLAB/AASYSLAB/README.md

 Hello All,

-Here is what I am currently tinkering with in my home learning lab.
+Here is a quick glimpse of what I am currently tinkering with in my home learning lab.

 Cybersecurity:
 - VMware Fusion with Kali Linux running on a MacBook Air